-The Royal College of Pathologists, in their document "Key performance indicators - proposals for implementation - July 2013 " state "provisional expectations are that 80% of cases would be reported within seven calendar days and 90% of all cases are reported within ten calendar days."
-The Cellular Pathology department will continue to strive to deliver the RCPath proposal.
+The Royal College of Pathologists, in their document "Key performance indicators - proposals for implementation - July 2013" state "provisional expectations are that 80% of cases would be reported within seven calendar days and 90% of all cases are reported within ten calendar days.".
+NHS England and NHS improvement (NHSEI) have also set similar benchmarks of 90% within 10 days for patients on a cancer pathway.
+The Cellular Pathology department formally audits specimen turnaround times against RCPath and NHSEI benchmarks on a monthly basis.
+When these benchmarks cannot be achieved the laboratory publishes locally agreed turnaround times (in line with NHSEI guidance of achievement of 95% of locally agreed targets) to ensure requesting Clinicians have defined expectations of results reporting for patient management.
+Whenever possible care is taken to provide timely diagnostic support to those patients on cancer pathways, this information should be noted by clinicians when requesting examination.

+The Cellular Pathology department will continue to strive to deliver the RCPath and NHSEI benchmarks.